-Conductor, composer, and baritone Gil Donohue is a Master of Music student in Choral Conducting at the Eastman School of Music in Rochester, New York.
+Conductor, composer, and baritone Gil Donohue is a first year Master of Music student in Choral Conducting at the Eastman School of Music in Rochester, New York.
 He earned his Bachelor of Arts in Vocal Performance and Music Theory/Music History with honors at the University of Notre Dame in Indiana.

 As a baritone, Gil has participated in masterclasses with artists such as Graham Johnson, Nathan Gunn, Martin Katz, and J.J.
 Penna, and studied voice with Stephen Lancaster and Kyrsten Chambers Jones.
 He has also appeared as the bass soloist for various concerts at Notre Dame, including most recently Mozart’s Vesperae Solennes de Confessore.
 In Rochester he sings with Voices, a local professional choir under the direction of William Weinert.
-Gil currently serves as the Music Director and Organist at St Alban’s Catholic Church, a part of the Ordinariate of the Chair of St Peter.
+Gil currently serves as the Music Director and Organist at St. Alban’s Catholic Church, a part of the Ordinariate of the Chair of St. Peter.

 Works by Gil Donohue